Scherzan/you-shall-not-pass/README.md

     streamlit run talk_app.py

 -> working on branches:
-create a pyproject.lock for the branch and everytime you work on a branch run poetry install -> synchronizing branches and main brnach poetry.lock will be step for when merging. more info: https://github.com/python-poetry/poetry/issues/272
+workflow:
+1. merge main into branch
+2. update the poetry.lock for branch (dont push)
+-> at some point when you have switch to a different branch and swith back do:
+-> 3. run poetry update
+-> 4. run poetry install

+more info: https://github.com/python-poetry/poetry/issues/272